PlaceBasedCarbonCalculator/VectorTiles/README.md

 build a tile layer for any one of those regions with minimal effort.
 OpenMapTitles also draws in some low-resolution data for the rest of the world, so your map does not appear to be floating in a sea of nothing.
-\#\#\# Making Tiles from your own Data

 #### Using pre-made OS Open Zoomstack

-If your project is only in Great Britain you can used the Ordnance Survey [Open Zoomstack](https://www.ordnancesurvey.co.uk/business-government/products/open-zoomstack) which provides a MBTitles file or a GeoPackage of the data.
-We used the Zoomstack as the basemap in the [Place-Based Carbon Calculator](https://www.carbon.place/).
-In this case we built a custom tileset from the GeoPackage data as we found the performance of the tileset provided by the OS to be poor.
-This is because the Open Zoomstack contains a lot of data, and for our purposes a simpler map was preferable.
-So we extracted geojson files from each of the layers in the Geopackage file and made several modifications.
+If your project is only in Great Britain you can used the Ordnance Survey [Open Zoomstack](https://www.ordnancesurvey.co.uk/business-government/products/open-zoomstack) which provides a `.mbtiles` file.
+See the section on OpenMapTiles for istructions on converting to other formats.

+#### Making a basemap from your own Data

+In the [Carbon & Place](https://www.carbon.place/) website we used a custom version of the OS Open Zoomstack.
+Which provides a good example of how to build any custom base map.

+Instead of downloading the `.mbtiles` vsesion download the `.gpkg` version.
+GeoPackage is a common GIS format that we can open and edit in QGIS.

+To make the custom basemap we made several changes.

 1. Removed some layers that we did not need such as the contour lines and building outlines (this reduced file sizes significantly)
 2. Created high/medium/low version of some layers and filtered out some data for the lower zoom levels.
 For example removing minor roads from the low zoom levels